mtillman14/mtillman14.github.io/_drafts/setting_up.md

 Also, by default this .ipynb file does not work because it does not create a "category" field, which is required for the publication to be listed.
 Valid "category" fields appear to be `manuscripts` for a "Journal Articles" title, `conferences` for a "Conference Presentations" title.

-I also added the paperurl field.
+I also added the `paperurl` field.
 Unfortunately right now I have to manually add the PDF's.
 Maybe could be automated from Zotero in the future.

 # Talks
 1. Create a new `talks.csv` file and populate it with all of the talks you've given.
-2. In the third cell, change the first line to `talks = pd.read_csv("talks.csv")` and run all of the cells.
+2. In the third cell, change the first line to `talks = pd.read_csv("talks.csv")` and then run all of the cells.